 How to Spot Mold and Mildew on Herbs

-As the plants grow larger, they will crowd each other and receive less air circulation and sunlight, which is vital for evaporation.
+Most herbs thrive in fairly dry conditions.
+They need proper ventilation and sunlight to prevent the kind of environment that produces molds and mildews.
+One common mistake many beginning gardeners make is overplanting.
+As the plants grow larger, they crowd each other and receive less air circulation and sunlight, which is vital for evaporation.
 Too much moisture on the leaves and stems leads to mold and mildew.

 - Mildew is a powdery or fuzzy grayish patch.
 This most often occurs on the leaves but can become noticeable on the stem as well.